 Gordon’s NFL suspension timeline

-After catching 50 passes for 805 yards and five touchdowns as a rookie, the NFL suspended Gordon for the first two games of the 2013 season for violating the league’s substance-abuse policy.
+After Gordon caught 50 passes for 805 yards and five touchdowns as a rookie, the NFL suspended him for the first two games of the 2013 season for violating the league’s substance-abuse policy.

-Despite the two-game ban, Gordon posted a remarkable sophomore NFL effort with 89 catches for a league-leading 1,646 yards and nine touchdowns — a performance that announced his status as one of the league’s top talents.
+Despite the two-game ban, Gordon posted a remarkable sophomore effort, with 89 catches for a league-leading 1,646 yards and nine touchdowns — a performance that announced his status as one of the league’s top talents.

 During the 2014 offseason, police in Raleigh, North Carolina arrested Gordon on DWI charges.
 His blood alcohol level tested at .09, over the legal limit of .08.
 The NFL later suspended him for the 2014 season before reducing it to 10 games.
 He played five games for the Browns that season.